NeyonOndela/AWS-cloud-practitioner-portfolio/README.md

 - Security principles and database basics
 - Practical AWS labs and implementation exercises

-This portfolio will continue to expand as I develop more cloud solutions and work on real-world cloud projects.
+This GitHub repository records my learning journey in cloud computing.
+It includes my experiments, practice work, and hands-on projects as I continue to develop my skills and knowledge in the cloud field.

 ---